grafana/scenes/docusaurus/docs/scene-layout.md

   maxHeight?: CSSProperties['maxHeight'];
   xSizing?: 'fill' | 'content';
   ySizing?: 'fill' | 'content';
+  // For sizing constaints on smaller screens md?: SceneFlexItemPlacement;
 ```

+We really recommend setting a minHeight on all children of layout that use `column` direction.
+This will make sure that they don't get squashed too much on smaller screens.
+If you set minHeight or height on a SceneFlexLayout you do not need
+to set it on each child as they will inherit these constraints.

 ### Step 4.
 Add panels to flex layout items